jenspots/yip/README.md

 ### About

 In here you'll find a high performance, multithreaded HTTP server that only knows how to do one thing: return the client's IP address.
-It is extremely lightweight, and should be able to handle and immense amount of traffic when completed.
+It is extremely lightweight, and should be able to handle an immense amount of traffic when completed.

 ```
 OPTIONS
   -h --help             Display this help page.
+  -p --port  <u_int>    Choose port number.
   -c --count <u_int>    Specify number of threads.
   -v --verbose          Be more verbose.
 ```